 The World Inequality Lab

 The World Inequality Lab aims to promote research on global inequality dynamics.
-Its core mission is to maintain and expand the World Wealth and Income Database.
+Its core mission is to maintain and expand the World Inequality Database.
 It also produces inequality reports and working papers addressing substantive and methodological issues.

 The Lab regroups about twenty research fellows, research assistants and project officers based at the Paris School of Economics.
 It is supervised by the same executive committee as WID.world, composed of 5 co-directors.
 The World Inequality Lab works in close coordination with the large international network (over one hundred researchers covering nearly seventy countries) contributing to the database.

 Distributional National Accounts (DINA) and the WID.world Project